openscanhub/openscanhub/docs/development.md

      Django creates its own isolated database instance and things such credentials and user accounts are mocked by Django unit test framework (see [Writing and running tests](https://docs.djangoproject.com/en/2.2/topics/testing/overview/#module-django.test) for more info)
-2. ensure containers are running or create and run them by `podman-compose up -d db osh-hub` command
+2. ensure containers are running or create and run them by `podman-compose -p osh up -d db osh-hub` command
-3. run unit tests by `podman-compose exec osh-hub python3 osh/hub/manage.py test` command
+3. run unit tests by `podman exec osh-hub python3 osh/hub/manage.py test` command
-4. after you are done with unit testing, you can tear down the whole container stack by `podman-compose down`
+4. after you are done with unit testing, you can tear down the whole container stack by `podman-compose -p osh down`

 # Gitlab CI